Table of Contents_

 WHY WE LIKE IT: A portable air conditioner with a 107-pint evaporation rate that can cool spaces up to 500 square feet makes this ideal for RVs in more humid climates.

-If you’re RVing in more humid climates, a portable air conditioner that can remove moisture from the air is going to be important.
+If you’re RVing in more humid climates, a portable air conditioner in the camper van that can remove moisture from the air is going to be important.
 We like the Koldfront PAC1402W because it has one of the best evaporation rates that we found in our research for this guide.
 This three-in-one AC unit can remove as much as 107 pints of moisture from the air in 24 hours.
 It’s also incredibly powerful with 14,000 BTUs to cool spaces up to 500 square feet — making it ideal for oversized RVs and campers.

 You’ll also like that it has auto swing louvers to help improve air circulation.
 While it doesn’t have the best EER rating at just 8,9, we do like that you get three fan speeds, a sleep function, a washable pre-filter, and a 24-hour programmable timer.
 As is common, you’ll get a remote control with Follow Me, which means that your air conditioner will rely on the temperature sensed by your remote rather than the air immediately around the unit.
 But you can also manage settings through the control panel on the appliance.
 And the self-evaporative mode means that you don’t have to deal with emptying condensate every few hours.
 You will also like the best through the wall air conditioner that has a 24-hour programmable timer with an auto-restart function that saves the last settings if your power is interrupted.